michaelversus/SwiftFindRefs/README.md

 # 🔎 SwiftFindRefs
 A Swift Package Manager CLI that locates every file in your Xcode DerivedData index referencing a chosen symbol.
 It resolves the correct IndexStore path automatically, queries Apple’s IndexStoreDB, and prints a deduplicated list of source files.
+**Common use case**: When working with multiple modules and moving models between them, finding all references to add missing imports is tedious.
+Using this CLI to feed file lists to AI agents dramatically improves refactoring results.
 ## 🛠️ Installation
 ```bash
 brew tap michaelversus/SwiftFindRefs https://github.com/michaelversus/SwiftFindRefs.git